-Next week we are going to completely switch gears and focus on meat consumption.
-Before we dive right in on Monday though I want to ask (okay, beg) everyone to please watch Food, Inc. this weekend.
+Before I dive into this post I want to ask you to please watch Food, Inc..
 Even if you have watched it before…watch it again!
 This is a very easy way to learn a lot in a mere 91 minutes of your life.
 And hopefully you will join us with a completely renewed perspective when it comes to eating meat.
 After watching the movie I’ve heard some people say they would never eat meat again (which we of course do), and others say they went out and had a Big Mac the very next day.
 So don’t take anyone else’s word for it…watch the movie and form your own opinion.
 And if for some strange reason you don’t watch it, at the very least please read my summary of the film.